 About us

 The subject area of Operations and Maintenance Engineering is interdisciplinary, cross-cutting and depicts many fields of science and emerging technologies.
-The activities of the department are focused on finding synergies with other engineering disciplines and construction networks with many active research groups, locally and globally.
+The activities of the division are focused on finding synergies with other engineering disciplines and construction networks with many active research groups, locally and globally.

 History of the subject